eush77/ass-styles/README.md

 ### `restyler.value`

 Subtitle being edited.
-It is the same subtitle (same by identity) as in the original `assRestyler` call.
+It is the same subtitle (same by identity) as in the original `assRestyler` call, saved for convenience.

 ## References